 “Hi” in Japanese

-Although this on is one is kind of short and easy, it takes some practice to get the feel of it – Don’t give up on your learning Japanese!
+Although this one is kind of short and easy, it takes some practice to get the feel of it – Don’t give up on learning Japanese!

-This is a basic Japanese expression meaning “The weather sure is good today, huh?”.
 Just like in other foreign words, it’s a great way to open up a conversation or make small talk.
-We bet that this will come naturally to you if you haven’t already used it as an opener in Japanese before!
+We bet that this will come naturally to you if you haven’t already used it as an opener in Japanese!

 いいてんきですね～。きょうなにがする？(ii tenki desu ne… kyou nani ga suru?｜いい天気ですね～。今日何がする？)